-Enable SNMP: ᅜ

-Read Password: public

-Engine ID: 800007e5BD00002704I

-Enable SNMP Trap:

-Trap Destination IP: 192.168.168.1
+Enable SNMP: Read Password: Engine ID: Enable SNMP Trap: Trap Destination IP: Community: Public Apply

-Community: public

-Apply

 Enable SNMP: Default is disabled.
-Check on box to enable.
+Check on the box to enable.

-Read Only Password: Password to query device.
+Read Only Password: Password to query the device.
 Engine ID: Default is 800007e5BD00002704D000007c

 Enable SNMP Trap: Default is disabled.
-Check on box to enable.
+Check on the box to enable.

-Trap Destination IP: Enter the IP to send the info when trap is triggered.
+Trap Destination IP: Enter the IP to send the info when the trap is triggered.